 Shoe designer Steven Smith, a previous New Balance employee who designed a few of the brand’s staples like the NB 1500, 997, 574 and 996, thought of giving the Pump technology a dramatic transformation.
 With the help of then VP of Advanced Concepts Paul Litchfield and a team of creative designers, they came up with the iconic Reebok InstaPump Fury.

 Born in the year 1994, its flame-like color was inspired by New Balance’s kicks radical hues.
-Its laceless silhouette that adopted a state-of-the-art pumping mechanism which gave the shoe a customized fit, on the one hand, took its cues from one of Italian-based Ellesse’s lucrative ski boots.
+Its laceless silhouette that adopted a state-of-the-art pumping mechanism which gave the shoe a customized fit, on the one hand, took its cues from one of Italian-based Ellesse’s lucrative ski cleats.

 Two colorways were released back then.
 Aside from the one called the “Citron” which flaunted a flaming colorway, a pair dressed in subtle gray, blue and black hues was also introduced.
 Both looked like it came from outer space.
 As expected, people had split opinions about its design.
 Some were vexed with its unusual appearance.
 Others were just awestruck.